 That leaves room for a half dozen tables and a bar in the tasting room, where we saw friendly tourists and locals chatting about places to go in the Keys.

-In an adjoining space in the same building, you’ll find Islamorada Distilling, which makes rums, gin and vodka, sure to become a popular Keys souvenir.
+In an adjoining space in the same building, you’ll find Islamorada Distilling, which makes rums, gin and vodka, a popular Keys souvenir.

 Among their highest rated beers is Channel Marker IPA and Sandbar Sunday, which you will find on tap in many Keys locations.